tc020/tc020/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I'm a libraian by profession and data enthusiast.
+💡 &nbsp;I'm a librarian by profession and data enthusiast.
 Also there is an M. Sc. in Computer Science (Information Science) incoming as a student at Darmstadt University! \
 💻 &nbsp;I'm currently performing research in the field of multimodal detection of human behavioral patterns and computational psychiatry.\
 🎓&nbsp;I graduated from Media University, Stuttgart (B.A., focussed on data, 2024).\
 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, XXX, and Data Viszualation.\